DNS Configuration

 - Under Custom Records, click Manage custom records.

-- Add a CNAME record for the root domain:
+- Add an A record for the root domain:

 - Host name: (leave blank for root)